The Three Pillars of Physician Revenue Cycle Management: People, Process, and Technology

 Summary

-End-to-end partnerships are defined differently across Revenue Cycle Management (RCM) vendors.
+End-to-end partnerships are defined differently across revenue cycle management (RCM) vendors.
 Recently, some RCM vendors have shifted their focus to technology-only solutions, whereas others have made business process outsourcing their sole priority.
-Our experience tells us that cultivating the appropriate and optimal combination of people, processes, and technology will remain a critical driver of RCM success.
+Our experience tells us that cultivating the appropriate and optimal combination of people, processes and technology will remain a critical driver of RCM success.

 By: Michael Lardinois, CRCR, product manager, physician RCM services